jaycloudsec/cloud-security-labs/Azure-SOC-Lab/Azure SOC Lab — Attack Simulation & Threat Detection/README.md

-# Azure SOC Lab — SIEM Deployment & Threat Detection
+# Azure SOC Lab — Attack Simulation & Threat Detection

 ## Project Overview

-This project demonstrates how to deploy and configure a cloud-based Security Information and Event Management (SIEM) environment using Microsoft Azure and Microsoft Sentinel.
+This phase of the Azure SOC Lab focuses on detecting suspicious authentication activity using Microsoft Sentinel within Microsoft Azure.

-The lab focuses on ingesting Windows security logs from a virtual machine, analyzing authentication failures, and creating detection rules to identify potential brute force attacks.
+The objective of this project is to simulate attacker behavior, analyze failed login attempts, and create detection rules capable of identifying potential brute force attacks.

-The project simulates a basic SOC workflow including log ingestion, threat hunting, detection engineering, and investigation.
+This project demonstrates a simplified Security Operations Center (SOC) workflow including threat hunting, detection engineering, and monitoring.

 ---